ysm-hassio/repository-edge/grafana/DOCS.md

-# Home Assistant Community Add-on: Grafana
+# Ysm Home Assistant Add-on: Grafana

 The analytics platform for all your metrics.